vclabsysbio/hILCs_DENV/README.md

 Primary purpose of this repository is to provide additional details for method of analyses performed in the publication.

 ## Data
-Data used in this publication was deposited under ancession number GSEXXXXXXX fastq files were deposited on SRA.
+Data used in this publication was deposited under ancession number GSE155672 fastq files were deposited on SRA.
 Processed files (TPM, Read counts) of all samples are also available